 ISPAH ECN Committee Members

-Shannon Montgomery is a PhD student at the Centre for Public Health, Queen’s University, Belfast.
+Shannon is a PhD student and Research Assistant at the Centre for Public Health, Queen’s University, Belfast.
 She graduated with Honours in Human Biology BSc at Queen’s University Belfast in 2015 and commenced a PhD focusing on the use of social networks to encourage teenagers to become more physically active.
-Shannon’s research focuses on adolescent health behaviours and social network analysis, particularly on social network ties between friends and peers in the classroom setting.
-Shannon’s main research focus is on utilising adolescent social networks to encourage adolescent physical activity and incorporating peer networks into physical activity intervention design.
-Shannon is a member of the ISPAH Early Career Network and ISPAH Communications committees.
+Shannon’s research interests include adolescent health behaviours, in particular both physical activity and smoking behaviours, social networks and social norms.
+Shannon is interested in the utilisation of social networks for health behaviour change.
+Shannon leads the communications aspect of ISPAH ECN.

 Masa, MEd, PhD, is an Assistant Professor at the School of Public Health, University of Tokyo, Japan.
 His work focuses on physical activity epidemiology.
 He has a unique expertise in studying population-wide social and behavioral interventions and completed his postdoctoral training at Harvard University.
 As a project coordinator of the Physical Activity Ancillary Study of the Women’s Health Study, he managed a large-scale cohort study with approximately 18,000 participants recruited from throughout the US and examined the relationship between physical activity assessed by accelerometers and various health outcomes.
 He now leads several physical activity research projects including a large-scale smartphone-based physical activity promotion project with the Japanese professional baseball league (Pacific League).
 Masa is the ISPAH WPRO Regional Representative.